marionicksonic/metaCraftersAssignment/ethProofIntermediate/README.md

-# Door and Lock smart Contract
+# Open and Close door smart Contract

 This is a smart contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.